TritonDataCenter/rfd/rfd/0171/README.md

 ### Identifying Links

-Currently SnapLinks have a property:
+Currently SnapLink objects in the `manta` bucket in Moray have a property:

 ```
 "createdFrom":"/96c4ecc0-89aa-4e15-958f-3f50d5e 2a68b/public/plugin.c"